Wander Franco

-Wander Samuel Franco Aybar Sr. (born March 1, 2001), nicknamed "El Patron", is a Dominican professional baseball shortstop for the Tampa Bay Rays of Major League Baseball (MLB).
-He made his MLB debut in 2021.
+Wander Samuel Franco Aybar (born March 1, 2001), nicknamed "El Patron", is a Dominican professional baseball shortstop for the Tampa Bay Rays of Major League Baseball (MLB).
+He made his MLB debut in 2021 and was an All-Star in 2023.

+Franco has not played in affiliated baseball since August 2023, when he was placed on administrative leave due to an investigation into allegations of relationships with underage girls in the Dominican Republic.
+In 2025, a Dominican court found Franco guilty of sexual abuse and sexual exploitation of a minor; he received a suspended sentence of two years in prison.

 Professional career

 Minor leagues

 Franco was ranked as one of the top international prospects in the 2017 international class.
-He signed with the Tampa Bay Rays organization on July 2, 2017.
+He signed with the Tampa Bay Rays organization on July 2, 2017, for a signing bonus of $3.85 million.
 Franco made his professional debut in 2018 with the Princeton Rays.
 On July 14, 2018, Franco hit for the cycle while playing for Princeton.
-In 2018, at only 17 years old, Franco was named the 2018 Appalachian League Player of the Year after hitting .374/.445/.636 with 11 home runs and 57 runs batted in (RBIs) over 245 plate appearances for the Princeton Rays.
+In 2018, at 17 years old, Franco was named the 2018 Appalachian League Player of the Year after hitting .374/.445/.636 with 11 home runs and 57 runs batted in (RBIs) over 245 plate appearances for the Princeton Rays.

 Prior to the 2019 season, Franco was ranked as the fourth best prospect in baseball by Baseball America.
 He began the season with the Bowling Green Hot Rods.
 He was promoted to the Charlotte Stone Crabs on June 25.
 Franco was named to the 2019 All-Star Futures Game.
 He finished the 2019 season with a .327/.398/.487 slash line with nine home runs and 53 RBIs.

 Prior to the 2020 season, Franco was ranked the No. 1 prospect in all of baseball.
-On September 22, the Rays added Franco to their Player pool of players who would be eligible to play in the Major League Baseball postseason.
+On September 22, the Rays added Franco to their pool of players who would be eligible to play in the Major League Baseball postseason.
 Franco did not appear in an MLB game, and did not play in any minor league contests due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Instead, he played in the Dominican Winter League in the 2020-21 offseason with Leones del Escogido, batting .350/.435/.500 in 23 at-bats.

 The Rays invited Franco to major league spring training in 2021, but he did not make the team, and began the season in Triple-A with the Durham Bulls.
 In 39 games with Durham, Franco logged a .315/.367/.586 slash line with seven home runs and 35 RBIs.